 ASA will continue to monitor developments pertaining to this legislation.

-Read the full thank you letter here.
+Read the full text of the legislation here.